Skip to main content

 • How it helps: Unlike postponement, this can actually lower the tax amount instead of just delaying it.

 • How to apply: Start with the county assessor.
-If needed, file a formal appeal with the clerk of the board.
-The BOE’s latest statewide county deadline list available as of March 2026 shows that 2025 filing deadlines varied by county.
-For example, San Francisco used 15 September 2025, while Sacramento used 1 December 2025.
-Los Angeles County used 2 July to 30 November and charges a $46 non-refundable filing fee.
+If needed, file a formal appeal with the assessment appeals office.
+The latest statewide county deadline list available as of May 6, 2026 shows that 2025 filing deadlines varied by county.
+For example, San Francisco used September 15, 2025, while Sacramento and Los Angeles used December 1, 2025.

 • What to gather: Notice of assessed value, tax bill, recent comparable sales, photos, repair estimates, and any appraisal you have.